BasedLinux/bsd/doc/manual/source/store/building.md

   > **Note**
   >
-  > Setuid and setgid programs are not currently supported by Nix.
+  > Setuid and setgid programs are not currently supported by Bsd.
-  > This is because the Nix archives used in deployment have no concept of ownership information,
+  > This is because the Bsd archives used in deployment have no concept of ownership information,
   > and because it makes the build result dependent on the user performing the build.

 - **Calculate the references**

-  Nix scans each output path for references to input paths by looking for the hash parts of the input paths.
-Since these are potential runtime dependencies, Nix registers them as dependencies of the output paths.
+  Bsd scans each output path for references to input paths by looking for the hash parts of the input paths.
+Since these are potential runtime dependencies, Bsd registers them as dependencies of the output paths.

-  Nix also scans for references to other outputs' paths in the same way, because outputs are allowed to refer to each other.
+  Bsd also scans for references to other outputs' paths in the same way, because outputs are allowed to refer to each other.
   If the outputs' references to each other form a cycle, this is an error, because the references of store objects much be acyclic.

-[Nix instance]: @docroot@/glossary.md#gloss-nix-instance
+[Bsd instance]: @docroot@/glossary.md#gloss-bsd-instance